‘Be the change that you want to see in the world’

 Researchers from the Queensland Department of Environment and Heritage Protection, in their report, after an extensive search in 2014 for the Bramble Cay mammal, moved its status from endangered to extinct.
 It is officially the first mammal to be extinct due to man-made climate change.
 Sadly, in the same headlamps of the oncoming juggernaut of climate change, other creatures are likely to suffer from such distinct changes to our planetary biological systems.

 ‘Be the change that you want to see in the world’.
-So with every tonne of carbon dioxide that I help to remove from the atmosphere, I’m doing my bit to reduce my impact on the world, I sure hope that Mr. Gandhi would be happy with that.
+So with every tonne of carbon dioxide that I help to remove from the atmosphere, I’m doing my bit to reduce my mobile phone and its carbon impact on the world, I sure hope that Mr. Gandhi would be happy with that.